lenra-io/lenra_cli/docs/commands/index.md

     dev        Start the app in an interactive mode help       Print this message or the help of the given subcommand(s) logs       View output from the containers
-    new        Create a new Lenra app project start      Start your app previously built with the build command stop       Stop your app previously started with the start command update     Update the tools Docker images
+    new        Create a new Lenra app project from a template start      Start your app previously built with the build command stop       Stop your app previously started with the start command update     Update the tools Docker images